gustavosbarreto/mario-kart/README.md

 ![Mario Kart Clone](screenshot.png "Mario Kart Clone")

-In late 2008 I created this Mario Kart Clone using C++ and Allegro Library when I was student of Computer Science at Catholic University of Pelotas (UCPEL)
+In late 2008 I created this Mario Kart Clone using C++ and Allegro Library when I was a student of Computer Science at Catholic University of Pelotas (UCPEL)

 * Tested on Ubuntu 19.10

 Game features
 -------------

-* Player moviment
+* Player movement
 * Fake 3D using the Super Mode 7 algorithm

 # Dep